XPIAN/xpian.github.io/baptisminearlychristianity.md

 lawyers were not baptized by John.

-Acts 16:30-34 records the repentance and baptism of the Philippian jailer and "all his", again presumably referring to others in his family or household.
+Acts 16:30-34 records the repentance and baptism of the Philippian jailer and "all his," again presumably referring to others in his family or household.
 This happened at once after he was told "Believe in the Lord Jesus, and you will be saved, you and your household."
 This baptism was so immediate that it happened even before the jailer took Paul and